rbms-bsc/DCRMR/_pages/Additional-notes/Supplementary-content.md

 >Example:
 ><CITE>Publisher's advertisements on [2] pages at end</CITE>
->(*Comment*: Advertisements integral to manifestation)
+>(*Comment*: Advertisements integral to manifestation; see [6.21.4235.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4235.1))

 >Example:
 ><CITE>Final unnumbered sequence contains: "An abstract of the penal-laws"</CITE>

 ## 9.33.31 Errata leaves and slips

 <a name="9.33.31.1">9.33.31.1</a> Always note the presence of errata leaves and errata slips.
+Record errata leaves (but not errata slips) in [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/) whether or not they are integral to a gathering (see [6.21.423.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.423.1)).
 Note the presence of errata listed in other sources in the manifestation if considered important.

 >Example:
 ><CITE>Errata on last leaf</CITE>